 Welcome to my website and The Webivore blog.
-Learn more about me, my speaking activities, or contact me for speaking, writing, or consulting.
+Learn more about me, my speaking activities, my books, or contact me for speaking, writing, or consulting.

 [this post was also posted to Medium] Over the last few years, I’ve taken an intentional direction towards working in distributed systems and cloud computing rather than user interface programming — I almost wrote “web” there, but the aforementioned topics are a HUGE part of the web!
 But especially because my language of choice tends to be […]